agileopennorthwest/agileopennorthwest.github.io/index.md

 -->

 In addition to hosting our annual February conference about agile practices and techniques, Agile Open Northwest sponsors and hosts other events that focus on agile topics, use Open Space, and occur in the Northwest United States.
-One of these is just around the corner!
-The Open Agile Management Conference will be a one-day event held on Friday, September 16th, 2016 at the AXIS Pioneer Square in Seattle.
+One of these is just around the corner! {{ site.next-other-event-name }} will be a one-day event held on Friday, September 16th, 2016 at the AXIS Pioneer Square in Seattle.
 It is a full day event, running from 8:30 am to 7:00 pm, and includes continental breakfast and lunch.
 The cost is $250.00.
 Registration will be open soon!
 {: class="lead"}